tomosewe/blog/content/posts/setting-up-a-blog-with-hugo-and-netlify.md

     For me this was on [Ubuntu](https://www.ubuntu.com/) so I'll go into detail for that.
 If you're using a Mac or Windows or another Linux distro, head to the [official installation page](https://gohugo.io/getting-started/installing/) and follow the instructions there.
 You can skip over to the next section once you're up and running.

     The official instructions say to use `sudo apt-get install hugo` but I found that the version was old and some themes no longer worked with that version.
 Instead I used `snap install hugo` to get the latest version.
-However I then had to use the command `snap run hugo` whenever I needed to use Hugo, so I created an alias `alias hugo="snap run hugo"` to make things a bit easier.
-Run `hugo version` to make sure you're using the most recent version available, at this time of writing the most recent version is _0.34_.
+However, I then had to use the command `snap run hugo` whenever I needed to use Hugo, so I created an alias `alias hugo="snap run hugo"` to make things a bit easier.
+Run `hugo version` to make sure you're using the most recent version available, at the time of writing the most recent version is _0.34_.

 2. #### Create a new site.